What is Competency Modeling?

 - demonstrating a personal commitment to group goals.

-While these models can often be as simple as a bulleted list, a visual diagram can help leadership and direct reports get a better sense of how the competencies are interrelated and its key features.
+While these models can often be as simple as a bulleted list, a visual diagram can help leadership and direct reports get a better sense of how the competencies are interrelated and their key features.
 They can also include information on career pathways and how the requirements of the hard or soft skills are different at various levels of mastery and experience.

 Look at this competency model from CareerOneStop.org as an example.
 It is the Waste and Wastewater model.
 And to learn more about manufacturing and competency management, read our article on the topic.